 On your first day in Sorrento, explore the beautiful city and maybe spend some time at the beach in Marina Grande.

-Relax with a glass of wine in Piazza Tasso, wander on the narrow streets, and shop for souvenirs, go for a stroll in Villa Communale and take in the stunning views of the Bay of Naples.
+Relax with a glass of wine in Piazza Tasso, wander on the narrow streets, shop for souvenirs, go for a stroll in Villa Communale, and take in the stunning views of the Bay of Naples.

 For your first night in Sorrento, book a table for dinner at O’Parrucchiano – with tables set in the middle of lemon groves, this will be an unforgettable experience!